Manage Multiple Environments

 live, simply by changing the tags that are applied to an API definition.

-With Tyk Community and Tyk Pro, these clusters must all share the same Redis DB.
+With Tyk Community Edition and Tyk Pro, these clusters must all share the same Redis DB.

 If you are an Enterprise user, then you can go a step further and use the Tyk Multi Data Center Bridge to have full multi-DC, multi-zone cluster segmentation, and manage APIs in different segments across different database back-ends.